NicolasHug/nicolashug.github.io/_posts/2017-06-16-matrix_facto_3.md

 is, we will only consider 10 latent factors.

-You have the right to be skeptical about this, but we have in fact good guaranties about this approximation.
+You have the right to be skeptical about this, but we have in fact good theoretical guaranties about this approximation.
 A fantastic result about SVD (and PCA) is that when we're using only $k$ factors, we obtain the best low-rank approximation (understand low number of factors) of the original matrix.
 Details are a bit technical and outside the scope of this article (although very interesting), so I refer you to [this Stanford course notes](http://theory.stanford.edu/~tim/s15/l/l9.pdf) (Fact 4.2).
 (Quick note: in section 5 of the course notes, the author proposes a way to recover missing entries from SVD.
 This heuristic technique is the one that we first suggested